Grace’s Connected Books

 Jack — June 14, 2016

-Three Regency men who've given up on happily ever afters and other fairy tales find true love where they least expect it—with true ladies.
+Regency gentlemen who've given up on happily ever afters and other fairy tales find true love where they least expect it—with true ladies!

 Tremaine’s True Love — August 25, 2015

 His Lordship’s True Lady — June 13, 2017

 My Own True Duchess — June 19, 2018